top of page

 In silico and QSAR predictions for active ingredients and formulations in plant protection products

-In silico and QSAR predictions for food and feed substances (including novel food and proteins)
+QSAR predictions for food and feed (including novel food and proteins)

 Food products